-- Pension Credit

-- Lottery, Premium Bonds, or other gambling wins

-- Winter Fuel Payments

-- Attendance Allowance, Disability Living Allowance, Personal Independence Payment, and Adult Disability Payment in Scotland

-- war pensions

-- industrial injuries benefits

-- Individual Savings Accounts (ISAs)

-- some National Savings and Investments products.
+- Pension Credit - Lottery, Premium Bonds, or other gambling wins - Winter Fuel Payment or Pension Age Winter Heating Payment, Scotland - Attendance Allowance, Disability Living Allowance, Personal Independence Payment, and Pension Age Disability Payment and Adult Disability Payment, Scotland - war pensions - industrial injuries benefits - Individual Savings Accounts (ISAs) - some National Savings and Investments products.

 Capital assets do not attract tax but interest or income generated does, as do gains if you buy an asset and later sell for a profit (see section 9).
 If you have £100,000 and put it in a savings account, the interest may be taxable.
 Savings can affect entitlement to benefits such as Pension Credit, Housing Benefit and Council Tax Reduction.